 This last story, together with "Goodby" and "Man on a Road," are perhaps the most moving pieces in the book.
-Their ability to affect the emotions springs not from sentimentality, but from a deep understanding of the ization) the author does no political causes which have produced the tragedy preaching, but beneath the surface there of the common man.
-It is not very is nevertheless a message.
-What Maltz difficult perhaps to say that a profiteering company fails to take precautions to protect its workers from silicosis, but it takes an artist to turn such a simple statement into a heart-rending document like "Man on a Road."
+Their ability to affect the emotions springs not from sentimentality, but from a deep understanding of the is nevertheless a message.
+What Maltz difficult perhaps to say that a profiteering company fails to take precautions to protect its workers from silicosis, but it takes an artist to turn such a simple statement into a heart-rending document like "Man on a Road.'
 Albert Maltz is such an artist.